 View a selection of course trailers from previous summers to get a glimpse of the academic environment.

 We offer courses on campus in the morning, afternoon, and evening, as well as online video courses, web-conference courses, and hybrid options.
 Learn about the course formats.

 Seven-week and three-week courses

-Most on-campus and online courses meet over the course of an intensive seven-week session.
-We will also offer several three-week courses for students who want to build skills or knowledge in a condensed timeframe.
-These two intensive-learning sessions are offered on campus.
+Most of our on-campus and online courses meet during a seven-week session.
+We also offer a selection of three-week courses, in two different intensive sessions, for students who want to learn on campus in a condensed timeframe.
 Dates for all sessions will be online by January.
 See the preliminary dates for Summer School 2015.

 Choose from more than 20 study abroad programs in Europe, Latin America, Asia, Africa, and the Middle East.

 Harvard faculty design and lead each program, offering five- to 10-week experiential learning opportunities in the sciences, languages, humanities, and social sciences.

 Explore our study abroad programs.

 All courses provide either 4 or 8 credits, and most are available for either undergraduate or graduate credit.
 A noncredit option is available in some courses.